 Tip: Build a library of fun exercise videos for unexpected snags, to help keep you moving no matter what’s going on outside.
 Try yoga, pilates, bellydancing, ballet, hip hop, and salsa videos as well as more standard aerobic offerings.
 Be sure to get beginner tapes when you’re a beginner!

-- Buddy up.
 Partners make exercise so much more fun; you’re done before you know it!

 Tip: Take turns motivating each other during low-energy, stressful or busy times.

 Set short- and long-term goals.
 And remember the many ways to measure success.
 Some are personal and often have little to do with weight (yeah!), such as being able to climb a flight of stairs while breathing easily, running after your favorite kids in a fun chase across the lawn, sleeping better, feeling more cheerful.